-The Lead Entity must submit a revised work plan and budget, and complete the revision of the Community Engagement Plan according to the criteria described below.
-No reimbursement will be approved for plan development until SGC approves the revised work plan and budget; no reimbursement will be approved for plan implementation until SGC approves the revised Community Engagement Plan.
-If the Community Engagement Plan is not complete and approved by SGC on Month 4, the entire TCC Plan may be subject to a stop work order.

-Task Deliverable(s) Timeline Grant Funds Leverage Funds Task 1: Work Plan and Budget Submit revised work plan and budget for completing the Community Engagement Plan.
-By the end of Week 2 \$0 \$0 2.
-SGC must approve the revised work plan.
-Task 2: Plan Development by the City of Fresno City of Fresno will lead the revision of the Community Engagement Plan in coordination with technical assistance as provided by SGC.
-Plan development must include, at a minimum, a community engagement process that informs the design of the plan: 30-45-day period for public review and written comments, and a minimum of one public workshop.
-Month 1-3 \$44,554.15 TBD Contents of the plan must describe all mechanisms for public participation in TCC implementation process.
-3. Community Engagement Plan must meet all TCC Program Guidelines requirements in order to be approved by SGC.
+Community Engagement Plan (1 of 2) Lead Entity: City of Fresno Plan Description: The Community Engagement Plan will be finalized during Project Reimbursement Conditions: The Lead Entity must submit a revised work plan and buc below.
+No reimbursement will be approved for plan devel implementation until SGC approves the revised Commun Month 4, the entire TCC Plan may be subject to a stop w lget, and complete the revision of opment until SGC approves the re ity Engagement Plan.
+If the Comm the Community Engagen vised work plan and bud nent Plan acco get; no reimbu rding to the criteria rsement will be ap a described proved for plan Task Deliverable(s) Timeline Grant Funds Leverage Funds Task 1: Work Plan and Budget Submit revised work plan a completing the Community SGC must approve the rev Engagement Plan.
+By the end of Week 2 \$0 \$0 Task 2: Plan Development by the City of Fresno City of Fresno will lead the Community Engagement P technical assistance as pro development must include, community engagement pri design of the plan: 30-45-d review and written commer one public workshop. lan in coordination with vided by SGC.
+Plan at a minimum, a ocess that informs the ay period for public Month 1-3 \$44,554.15 TBD 2.
+Contents of the plan must of mechanisms for public part implementation process.
+Community Engagement P Program Guidelines require approved by SGC.